dandedj/ai-pair/README.md

 An exploration of using AI to act as a pair programmer for software development.

+Anyone who has used AI to do software development realizes that the current process involves many iterations of: generate code .. try to compile code .. try to run the code .. get errors .. feed the data back to the AI .. repeat.

+This AI pair programmer automates that process to improve the speed of development.

 ### How it works

 Start the AI pair programmer by running the following command: